psychemedia/storytelling-notes/undutiful-daughter.md

 1 'Twas of a sea-captain came oer the salt billow,
 He courted a maiden down by the green willow:
-' O take of your father his gold and his treasure,
+'O take of your father his gold and his treasure,
 O take of your mother her fee without measure.'

-2 ' I 'll take of my father his gold and his treasure,
+2 'I'll take of my father his gold and his treasure,
-I 'll take of my mother her fee without measure : '
+I'll take of my mother her fee without measure:'
 She has come with the captain unto the seaside, O,
 "We 'll sail to lands foreign upon the blue tide, O!'

 3 And when she had sailed today and tomorrow,
-She was beating her hands, she was crying in sorrow ;
+She was beating her hands, she was crying in sorrow;
 And when she had sailed the days were not many,
 The sails were outspread, but of miles made not any.

 4 And when she had sailed today and tomorrow.
-She was beating her hands, she was crying in sorrow ;
+She was beating her hands, she was crying in sorrow;
 And when she had sailed not many a mile, O,
 The maid was delivered of a beautiful child, O.

 5 . ...

-6 ' O take a white napkin, about my head bind it !
+6 'O take a white napkin, about my head bind it!
-O take a white napkin, about my feet wind it !
+O take a white napkin, about my feet wind it!
-Alack !
+Alack!
 I must sink, both me and my baby.
-Alack !
+Alack!
 I must sink in the deeji salten water.

-7 ' O captain, O captain, here 's fifty gold crown, O,
+7 'O captain, O captain, here 's fifty gold crown, O,
-I pray thee to bear me and turn the ship round, O ;
+I pray thee to bear me and turn the ship round, O;
 O captain, O captain, here 's fifty gold pound, O,
 If thou wilt but set me upon the green ground, O.'

-8 ' O never, O never I the wind it blows stronger,
+8 'O never, O never I the wind it blows stronger,
-O never, O never ! the time it grows longer ;
+O never, O never! the time it grows longer;
 And better it were that thy baby and thou, O.
 Should drown than the crew of the vessel, I vow, O.'

-9 ' O get me a boat that is narrow and thin, O,
+9 'O get me a boat that is narrow and thin, O,
-And set me and my little baby therein, O : '
+And set me and my little baby therein, O:'
-' O no, it were better that thy baby and thou, O,
+'O no, it were better that thy baby and thou, O,
 Should drown than the crew of the vessel, I vow, O.'

 10 They got a white napkin, about her head bound it,